Wednesday, June 10, 2020

 Summary

 India has already mysteriously expelled Chabad rabbis for the offense of "conversions".
 In the United State, Jewish Noahide Law has been signed as the foundation on which the nation was founded and that it is our responsibility to educate our nation and the world to return to the Noahide Laws.
 Around the world, including India, Noahide converts are pledging allegiance to Rabbis in Israel as a spiritually and ethnically superior people.
 The Israeli government is involved in conversion programs targeting Hindus in India and Jews are gaining minority status in many Indian states.
-If Jews were able to pass Noahide Law in the United States that supersedes our constitution, could the same happen in India?
+If Jews were able to get recognized the Noahide Law in the United States, could the same happen in India?
 I hope some Hindus in influential positions in India will find that this situation warrants more investigation.
 This brief is not exhaustive. ॐ

 No comments: